Have you ever wondered why you have to be 16 to get your driver’s license or 18 to vote or 21 to legally drink alcohol?

 During the teen years, essential parts of the brain are still forming—like the prefrontal cortex, which allows people to weigh the pros and cons of situations instead of acting on impulse.
 This is one reason why teens are generally more likely to take risks than adults.

 For example, with alcohol, teens may be less able to judge when to stop drinking.
-The Centers for Disease Control and Prevention (CDC) tells us that each year, more than 4,600 alcohol-related deaths occur among those less than 21 years old—that is way too many.
+The Centers for Disease Control and Prevention (CDC) tells us that each year, more than 4,600 alcohol-related deaths occur among those less than 21 years old—and even one is too many.

 Do yourself a favor and use your brain to make smart choices, reach your goals, and achieve your full potential in life.